 Valiums side effects are often at their worst during the overdose.
 So deciphering how much is too much valium is vital.
 It is often down to the individual how much valium it takes to overdose.
 As previously stated, factors such as BMI and tolerance both play a big part in the amount.
 However, in most cases, too much valium is taking more than was prescribed.
 If the current valium dose has become ineffective, then one should always consult with a medical professional before making any rash decisions and increase valium dosage.

 Valium overdose is often caused by people taking higher doses than they were recommended.
 Other causes consist of:

 Diazepam Overdose Treatment Programs

-If you have suffered or believe you are going to suffer for an overdose, then it is important to seek valium overdose treatment.
-Seeking out a Diazepam overdose antidote could not only change your life but save it.
-If left untreated, overdose has the potential to kill, so it is vital to get the medical help you need to overcome valium.
+If patients have suffered or believed they are going to suffer for an overdose, then it is important to seek valium overdose treatment.
+Seeking out a Diazepam overdose antidote could not only change one’s life but save it.
+If left untreated, overdose has the potential to kill, so it is vital to get the medical help to overcome valium.

 There are some ways to get help for valium overdose, including: